KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 </div>

-Our position will be starting at the surface of the Earth (at a heigh equal to the Earth's radius), and will then decrease as we get closer to the center, reaching negative values when we are below the center.
+Bruce's position will be starting at the surface of the Earth (at a heigh equal to the Earth's radius), and will then decrease as he gets closer to the center, reaching negative values when he is below the center.

-Our velocity will start at 0m/s and will then decrease as we accelerate downward.
+His velocity starts at 0m/s and will then decrease as he accelerates downward.

-These arrays will be filled with the results of our calculations as we use the Euler-Cromer method, and will be used for plotting.
+These arrays will be filled with the results of the calculations as I use the Euler-Cromer method, and will be used for plotting.

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">